OrchardCMS/OrchardCore/src/docs/resources/tutorials/README.md

 # Tutorials

 If you want to learn or improve your knowledge about Orchard Core, you can follow some tutorials.
+You can also [Ask Orchard Core Guru](https://gurubase.io/g/orchard-core) for help.
+It is Orchard Core focused AI to answer your questions.

 ## Lombiq